 We also need to mention budget.
 Some Seoul neighbourhoods cater to a younger demographic with plenty of budget-friendly hostels and guesthouses to choose from, while others are better suited to a traveller who is after luxury.
 The good news is that whatever your budget or travel style, Seoul has something for you.

-This article won’t cover every single neighbourhood in the city, but rather focus on some cool places to stay in Seoul, each with its own unique personality.
+This article won’t cover every single neighbourhood in the city, but if you’re wondering where to stay in Seoul, this should give you a good idea of some great neighbourhoods, each with their own unique personalities.

-Now it’s just a matter of figuring out which neighbourhood suits you best!
+Now it’s just a matter of figuring out which Seoul neighbourhood suits you best!

 Insadong – 인사동